Best Hoka Shoes for Walking

 • The J-Frame midfoot foam provides better stability and pronation control.

-• The heel has a moderate level, and there is a meta-rocker sole of late stage.
+• The heel has a moderate level, and a meta-rocker sole is in the late stage.

-• The outsole is durable rubber with zonal rubber placements for durability.
+• The outsole is made of durable rubber with zonal rubber placements for durability.

 3